Juicy Tomatoes are elite veggies suited for summer gardens, but backyard critters can feast on your precious harvest on hot days.

 Worms and Insects

-These worms tunnel into the berries, and infested fruits ripen earlier than their regular season.
+Hence, the infested fruits ripen earlier than normal.

-Worms attack the Tomato Plants to complete their lifecycle and hide under the leaves and inside the fruits from their predators.
+Worms attack the tomato plants to complete their lifecycle and hide under the leaves and inside the fruits.

-Similarly, open wounds left by worms can be a starting point for fungal infections that can later spread to the whole vegetable patch.
+Similarly, open wounds left by worms can be a point of fungal infections, later spreading to the whole vegetable patch.

 Snail and Slugs

-Snails and slugs are mostly active in moist and sunny weather.
+Snails and slugs are mostly active in moist sunny weather and are noticeable for the sticky and shiny trail they leave behind.

-Their damage is pronounced in the plant parts closer to the moist soil surface.
+Their damage is pronounced in the plant parts that lie closer to the moist soil surface.

 In the daytime, they hide in the mulch, behind the pots, and often in warm, moist, shady places.

-Snails and slugs form larger holes in the Tomatoes, leave large bite marks with irregular edges on the stems and leaves, and cut down the flower and root parts.
+Also, they form larger holes in the tomatoes, leave large bite marks with irregular edges on the stems and leaves, and cut the flower and roots.

 2. Pecking Birds

-They peck their beaks in the Tomatoes to reach the seeds and juicy center.
-So, you may notice holes in Tomatoes fruits above the ground.
+They peck their beaks in the tomatoes to reach the seeds and juicy center.
+So, you may notice holes in tomato fruits that lie just above the ground.

-Although they mostly eat fruits, birds also pluck the parts from Tomato seedlings to build their nests.
+Although they mostly eat fruits, birds also pluck or eat the leaves and other parts from tomato seedlings to build their nests.

 3. Herbivores & Omnivores